microsoft/pxt/common-docs/identity/cloud-sync.md

 ## When I sign out all my projects disappeared!
 What happened?

 When you’re signed out, your cloud projects aren’t shown until you sign in again.
-Instead, you’ll see just one card on under My Projects for all of the projects saved in the cloud.
+Instead, you’ll see just one card on under **My Projects** for all of the projects saved in the cloud.
 You can just click on this card to sign in and see those projects again.

 ![Cloud projects card](/static/identity/cloud-projects.png)

+## #target-specific